Elwood Adams Store

 The Elwood Adams Store was an historic hardware store at 156 Main Street in Worcester, Massachusetts.
-At the time of its closing in October 2017, it had been the longest operating hardware store in the United States, having begun business in 1782.
-The building that the store resided in was built about 1831, and is one of Worcester's oldest commercial buildings.
+At the time of its closing in October 2017, it had been one of the longest operating hardware stores in the United States, having begun business in 1782.
+The building, constructed about 1831 and enlarged around 1865, is the oldest commercial building in downtown Worcester.
 It was listed on the National Register of Historic Places in 1980.